robang74/isar-cip-core/doc/README.secureboot.md

-# Efibootguard Secure boot
+# EFI Boot Guard secure boot

 This document describes how to generate a secure boot capable image with [efibootguard](https://github.com/siemens/efibootguard).

 ## Description

-The image build signs the efibootguard bootloader (bootx64.efi) and generates a signed [unified kernel image](https://systemd.io/BOOT_LOADER_SPECIFICATION/).
+The image build signs the EFI Boot Guard bootloader (bootx64.efi) and generates a signed [unified kernel image](https://systemd.io/BOOT_LOADER_SPECIFICATION/).
 A unified kernel image packs the kernel, initramfs and the kernel command-line in one binary object.
 As the kernel command-line is immutable after the build